matomo-org/developer-documentation/docs/generated/2.0.4-b5/Piwik/Plugin/Controller.md

 - **isValidHost** - true if host is valid, false if otherwise
 - **invalidHostMessage** - message to display if host is invalid (only set if host is invalid)
 - **invalidHost** - the invalid hostname (only set if host is invalid)
-- **mailLinkStart** - the open tag of a link to email the super user of this problem (only set if host is invalid)
+- **mailLinkStart** - the open tag of a link to email the Super User of this problem (only set if host is invalid)

 #### Signature